-- the costs and timing of commercialization activities for EYSUVIS and INVELTYS, including the costs and timing of expanding our sales force and establishing additional product sales, marketing, medical affairs, distribution and outsourced manufacturing capabilities; - $\bullet \quad \text{our ability to successfully commercialize and sell EYSUVIS and INVELTYS in the United States};\\$ - the amount of revenue received from commercial sales of INVELTYS and EYSUVIS or any product candidates for which we obtain marketing approval;

-- the costs and timing of process development and manufacturing scale up activities associated with EYSUVIS and INVELTYS: - the progress, costs and results of any clinical activities for regulatory review of EYSUVIS and INVELTYS outside of the United States; - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of any product candidates that we may develop; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.
+- the costs and timing of commercialization activities for EYSUVIS and INVELTYS, including the costs and timing of expanding our sales force and establishing additional product sales, marketing, medical affairs, distribution and outsourced manufacturing capabilities; - our ability to successfully commercialize and sell EYSUVIS and INVELTYS in the United States and the amount of revenue received from commercial sales; - the progress, costs and results of any clinical activities for regulatory review of, and our success seeking approval and/or commercializing, EYSUVIS and INVELTYS outside of the United States; - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements; - the scope, progress, results and costs of any product candidates that we may develop; - the extent to which we successfully advance and/or in-license or acquire rights to other products, product candidates or technologies; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property-related claims.

 We expect to continue to incur significant expenses and operating losses.
 Net losses may fluctuate significantly from quarter-to-quarter and year-to-year.
-We expect that our existing cash, cash equivalents, and short-term investments of \$159.1 million as of September 30, 2020, along with anticipated revenue from INVELTYS, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements into at least the third quarter of 2022, We expect revenue anticipated to be generated from sales of EYSUVIS to provide additional cash runway.
+We expect that our cash, cash equivalents, and short-term investments of \$156.0 million as of March 31, 2021, along with anticipated revenue from EYSUVIS and INVELTYS, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements for at least two years.
 We have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our available capital resources sooner than we currently expect.